WooCommerce cash on delivery fee – in 2 easy steps

-You’ve got ‘cash on delivery’ as a payment option in your store but you want to add an extra charge to customers who pay using this method.
-In this article I’m going to show you how to set up a WooCommerce cash on delivery fee in two easy steps.
-It’ll take you less than five minutes.
+You’ve got ‘cash on delivery’ as a payment option in your store, but you want to add an extra charge to customers who pay using this method.
+However, when you get to the settings, you see that there’s no way to add a WooCommerce cash on delivery extra fee without a plugin.

 We’ll also look at some optional extras, like setting minimum or maximum order values for when the fee applies, whether to include shipping costs, and whether to apply tax.